ViralSeq/viral_seq/README.md

 ## Updates

+### Version 1.4.0-10132021

+  1. Added a function to calculate false detectionr rate (FDR, aka, Benjamini-Hochberg correction) for minority mutations detected in the sequences. `ViralSeq::SeqHash#fdr`
+  2. Updated `bin\tcs_sdrm` script to add FDR value to each DRMs detected.

 ### Version 1.3.0-08302021

   1. Fixed a bug in the `tcs` pipeline.

 ### Version 1.2.9-08022021

   1. Fixed a bug when reading the input primer sequences in lowercases.
-  2. Fix a bug in the method ViralSeq::Math::RandomGaussian
+  2. Fixed a bug in the method ViralSeq::Math::RandomGaussian

 ### Version 1.2.8-07292021